mavlink/mavlink-devguide/en/guide/mavlink_version.md

 {% endmermaid %}

-## Semi-transparent legacy radios
+## Semi-transparent Legacy Radios

-Some popular legacy radios (e.g. the SiK radio series) operate in semi-transparent mode by injecting [RADIO_STATUS](http://mavlink.org/messages/common#RADIO_STATUS) messages into the MAVLink message stream.
+Some popular legacy radios (e.g. the SiK radio series) operate in semi-transparent mode by injecting [RADIO_STATUS](../messages/common.md#RADIO_STATUS) messages into the MAVLink message stream.
 Per MAVLink spec these should actually emit a heartbeat with the same system ID and a different component ID than the autopilot to be discoverable.
 However, an additional heartbeat could be an issue for deployed systems.
-Therefore these radios can alternatively confirm their v2 compliance by emitting `RADIO_STATUS` in v2 message format after receiving the first v2 MAVLink frame.
+Therefore these radios can alternatively confirm their *MAVLink 2* compliance by emitting `RADIO_STATUS` in v2 message format after receiving the first v2 MAVLink frame.